cazbella/CocktailCreations/SUBMISSION_DOCUMENTS/Project-Document.md

 - Each server fetch operation was tested to ensure proper functionality before integrating with the frontend.
 - Some of these integration tests were conducted using Python's unittest framework.
 - Test cases included fetching cocktail details, fetching all ingredients, and saving cocktail names to the database.
-- An example of integration test can be found in `server-fetch-tests.py`.
+- An example of integration test can be found in the files starting 'test'.

 ### Frontend Testing